 Organizations often choose the source of feedback based on the criticality of performance interaction.
 This is also based on the strategy and values of the organization.
-IBM, for example, opts to use customer feedback as opposed to using all sources to provide additional inputs.
-In an organization where teamwork may be critical, the inputs of peers often become necessary and are used extensively.
+IBM, for example, opts to use customer feedback as opposed to

-• The -howlofperformance is a typicalarea of assessment
+• The -howlofperformance a typical area of assessment